Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 This essay, Low Road, is the companion piece to

-Recently I had the distinct pleasure and privilege of having conversations with a minister from the United Church of Christ, a student of the Bible and an adherent of the word of Jesus Christ, and then with a devout Muslim, a student of the Koran and an adherent of the word of Mohammed, later with an orthodox Jew, a student of the Torah and an adherent of the word of Moses, then with a practicing Hatha Yoga, a student of the Vedas and an adherent of the work of BKS Iyengar.
+Recently I had the distinct pleasure and privilege of having conversations with a minister from the United Church of Christ, a student of the Bible and an adherent of the word of Jesus Christ, and then with a devout Muslim, a student of the Koran and an adherent of the word of Mohammed; later with an orthodox Jew, a student of the Torah and an adherent of the word of Moses, then with a practicing Hatha Yogi, a student of the Vedas and an adherent of the work of Mr BKS Iyengar.
 All four, it turned out, were also graduates of Werner's work.

-In these conversations, what came out first and foremost was how these four devotees regarded Werner's work as empowering to their respective arenas of worship, how Werner's work (amongst other gifts) allowed them to strip away the deadening positions and beliefs they had inadvertently mired their faiths in, allowing them instead to experience the material directly for the first time.
+In these conversations, what came out first and foremost was how these four devotees regarded Werner's work as empowering to their respective arenas of worship, how Werner's work (among other gifts) allowed them to strip away the deadening positions and beliefs they had inadvertently mired their faiths in, allowing them instead to experience the material directly for the first time.

-All four told me in similar words Werner's conversation for transformation is really holy and sacred in the truest sense of both those descriptors.
+All four told me in similar words Werner's conversation for transformation is really holy and sacred - in the truest sense of both those descriptors.

 "Beautiful!"
 I thought, "Even arguably true.".